Axelrod-Python/axelrod-api/README.rst

 and you can view the browseable API in your browser at http://localhost:8000

-On OS X, if you may need to use the IP address of your docker virtual machine rather then 'localhost' To find that address, use the following command:
+On OS X, you may need to use the IP address of your docker virtual machine rather then 'localhost' To find that address, use the following command:

 .. code::